imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate_site_settings.html.markdown

 ---
 layout: "incapsula"
-page_title: "Incapsula: incap-mtls_client_to_imperva_certificate_site_settings"
+page_title: "Incapsula: incap-mtls-client-to-imperva-ca-certificate-site-settings"
-sidebar_current: "docs-incapsula-resource-mtls-client-to-imperva-certificate-site-settings"
+sidebar_current: "docs-incapsula-resource-mtls-client-to-imperva-ca-certificate-site-settings"
 description: |- Provides an Incapsula MTLS Client to Imperva Certificate Site Settings resource.
 ---

-# incapsula_mtls_client_to_imperva_certificate_site_settings
+# incapsula_mtls_client_to_imperva_ca_certificate_site_settings

 Provides an Incapsula mTLS Client to Imperva Certificate Site Settings resource.
-If your site needs to support client certificates, you can upload your CA certificate to Imperva and configure your websites to use it.
+This resource is used to set parameters relevant to the Mutual TLS Client to Imperva Certificate functionality.
 On destroy settings will be changed to default values and resource will stop being managed by Terraform.

 ## Example Usage